 In surveys of families who want to help a loved one with addiction, Narconon has found that they simply want their loved ones to be happy, to enjoy life and to be productive Ð all qualities that are lost when a person becomes addicted.
 So these are Narconon objectives as well.
 The Narconon program, which is not NA has developed over the years to enable seven out of ten graduates to achieve these goals.
 When Narconon objectives are achieved, everyone wins.

-Then he learns how to recover his (or her) own personal integrity that was lost in the addicted years.
+The drug-free student then does a series of unique exercises, called “objectives.”
+These help stably orient the student in the present, with his attention freed up from past moments of upset and difficulty.
+The final step consists of a series of Life Skill courses which enable the student to recover his (or her) own personal integrity that was lost in the addicted years.
 Learning problem-solving skills and being able to identify those who would be true friends and those whose association would lead to relapse are further essential skills for each person in recovery to acquire.

 For more than forty years, Narconon centers have been helping the addicted find lasting sobriety, even after decades of addiction to some of the worst drugs available.
 Narconon can help someone you care about to find a new life, too.
 It starts with the decision that recovery from addiction is possible.
 Then contact Narconon for the details on how this innovative program achieves its remarkable results.
 Call Narconon at 1-800-775-8750 today.